How to reupholster a couch

 First step, drape your fabric slip cover over your piece of furniture.

-Next step, cut the excessive fabric (on the floor) off but be sure to not cut the pleated part.
+Next step, cut the excess fabric (on the floor) off, but be sure not to cut the pleated part.
 You will want to save the pleated part to re-staple to the couch along the bottom edge.

 This is such a great way to reupholster a couch without removing the fabric first.
 There is no need to remove the old fabric.
 This guide will save you so much time!

-Now, simply tuck your fabric and staple with your hand powered staple gun.
-I used a compressor and heavy duty staple gun with 1/4″ staples.
-Be sure to staple to the wood part/frame of the sofa.
+Now, simply tuck your fabric and staple it with your hand-powered staple gun.
+I used a compressor and heavy-duty staple gun with 1/4″ staples.
+Be sure to staple it to the wood part/frame of the sofa.

-Try to staple as close to the bottom and up underneath in order to hide the staple.
+Try to staple as close to the bottom and up underneath in order to hide the staple itself.

 RELATED: Easy DIY Reupholstering Tips and Tricks